SimonChabrier/ChatApp/Readme.md

-# En cours de rédaction 25 Avril 2023
+# Multichannel Chat MVP project with Mercure

-## Multichannel Chat MVP project with Mercure
+## Avril 2023

 User may be registered to the app.
 They can create channels and chat in them.
 Messages are sent in real time using Mercure.